zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 If `crlSignerCertificate` is a PAA (root certificate), then it must be present on DCL.

-If `crlSignerCertificate` is a PAI (intermediate certificate), then it must be chained back to a valid PAA (root certificate) present on DCL.
+If `crlSignerCertificate` is a PAI (intermediate certificate) or delegated by PAA, then it must be chained back to a valid PAA (root certificate) present on DCL.
 In this case `crlSignerCertificate` is not required to be present on DCL, and will not be added to DCL as a result of this transaction.
 If PAI needs to be added to DCL, it should be done via [ADD_X509_CERT](#add_x509_cert) transaction.
+If the `crlSignerCertificate` is delegated by a PAI, the delegator certificate must be provided using the `certificate-delegator` field.
+Additionally, the `crlSignerCertificate` must be chained back to the PAA through the delegator certificate, the PAA must be present on the DCL.

 Publishing the revocation distribution endpoint doesn't automatically remove PAI (Intermediate certificates) and DACs (leaf certificates) added to DCL if they are revoked in the CRL identified by this distribution point.